api3dao/airnode/packages/airnode-examples/README.md

 > A public list of examples showcasing the features of Airnode

-The project will contain many runnable scripts to guide you through the necessary steps.
-You are recommended to read the contents of the scripts as you run them.
+This project contains runnable scripts that will guide you through the necessary steps to run an Airnode instance.
+We recommend that you read the contents of the scripts as you run them.

-Airnode is very flexible and can be used in various ways.
-For example, you may:
+Airnode is flexible and can be used in a variety of ways on multiple Ethereum Virtual Machine (EVM) compatible chains.

-- Run Airnode as a docker container locally while connected to Rinkeby network
-- Run Airnode as a docker container locally, but connected to the hardhat (local) network
-- Deploy Airnode on AWS or GCP and use the Rinkeby network
+We support running Airnode locally as a Docker container and on cloud services, specifically AWS Lambda and GCP Cloud Functions.

+This guide supports a subset of common EVM chains, namely:

+- Ropsten
+- Rinkeby
+- Kovan
+- Polygon Mumbai
+- and Goerli

-You can run these examples with any of the combination above.
-We have decided to support Rinkeby just for simplicity, but you may adapt the configuration to work for your target chain.
+You can optionally adapt the configuration to support your target chain.

 ## Request-Response protocol (RRP)